Income Tax on ETF (Exchange Traded Funds) in India

 What is LiquidBees?
 How are Liquidbees taxed?

-LiquidBees are ETFs that tracks an index, commodity, bonds, or block of assets.
-They are traded on Stock exchange.
-LiquidBees is an open-ended liquid scheme with a daily dividend and compulsory re-investment of dividend option.
+LiquidBees are ETFs that track an index, commodity, bond, or block of assets.
+They are traded on the Stock exchange.
+LiquidBees is an open-ended liquid scheme with a daily dividend and compulsory re-investment of dividend options.

-The units received in form of dividend are taxed under Income from other source and when you sell these units, gain on such transfer is taxed under Income from capital gains.
+The units received in the form of dividends are taxed under Income from the other source and when you sell these units, the gain on such transfer is taxed under Income from capital gains.

 Got Questions?
 Ask Away!